57780

 A lot of guys find that the edging method (also called the 'start-stop method'), is an excellent place to begin for addressing bedroom performance.

-It’s a fairly easy exercise in which you take control over ejaculation just before you reach the brink of orgasm.
+It’s a fairly easy exercise in which you take control of ejaculation just before you reach the brink of orgasm.
 Think of it simply as:

 Many men find the edging method to be a bit frustrating at first, but once you get the hang of it, you just might find that it enhances your sexual enjoyment and performance.